amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 - If the vertices don't exist, we won't create them.
 - We use `Node.removeAdjacent` instead of `Node.addAdjacent`.

-Since `removeAdjacent` has to go through all the adjacent vertices we have the following runtime:
+Since `removeAdjacent` has to go through all the adjacent vertices, we have the following runtime:

 > The runtime of removing an edge from a graph adjacency list is *O(|E|)*